Parliament-in-Data/Federal-Parliament-Scraper/README.md

-# De Kamer - La Chambre Scraper
+# Belgian Federal Parliament Scraper & API
 This library provides a scraper based on the Python library Beautiful Soup for the website and meeting notes of the Belgian Federal Parliament.
 The scraper can currently provide information on the plenary meetings for the sessions between 2007 and now, details on the votes that occurred and the members.

 ## Functionality